danriti/moleskine/the-right-stuff/README.md

 #### 1. Bootstrap off the Shelf

-To begin, we're simply creating a baseline by testing the off the shelf Bootstrap example with a single addition of an image.
+Let's begin by generating a PageSpeed score from the off the shelf Bootstrap example.
+This will act as a baseline for the rest of the test.

 | Commit | Mobile Score | Desktop Score | DOMContentLoaded |
 | ------ | ------------ | ------------- | ---- |